-It can be tempting, in a ‘gospel’ of moralism, to only ask what gifts we can lay at the feet of Christ.
+It can be tempting, in a ‘gospel’ of moralism, to only ask what gifts we, too can lay at the feet of Christ.
 No doubt a thousand sermons will be preached this week (as they are many weeks) begging this very question.
-And indeed, it’s appropriate, in seasons, to reflect on what ‘time, talents, and treasure’ we’re offering to God in the life-cycle of our interconnected planet.
+And indeed, it’s sometimes appropriate to reflect on what ‘time, talents, and treasure’ we’re offering to God and neighbor in the life-cycle of our interconnected planet.

 Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.

 The opti-mystics of our lineage are the keepers of this happy news, reflecting the upside-down message of God’s kin-dom — turning traditional religious subjects and objects inside-out.